Aereli/Aereli/README.md

 ## I'm currently working as..
 - a Frontend Developer for a startup at Workload.ai
-- a Software Developer at ProCom
+- a Software Developer at ProCom working for DOH (Department of Health)

 ## Skills
 -  🌐 React